snowwhite2011/huyentrang0811.github.io/_pages/about.md

 {% include base_path %}

 Welcome to my homepage!
-My full name is Huy Minh Nguyen, and I am a second-year Ph.D student at the [Department of Statistics and Data Sciences, University of Texas at Austin](https://stat.utexas.edu/) where I am fortunate to be advised by Professor [Nhat Ho](https://nhatptnk8912.github.io/) and Professor [Alessandro Rinaldo](https://arinaldo.github.io/).
+I'm Huy Nguyen, a third-year Ph.D student at the [Department of Statistics and Data Sciences, University of Texas at Austin](https://stat.utexas.edu/) where I am fortunate to be advised by Professor [Nhat Ho](https://nhatptnk8912.github.io/) and Professor [Alessandro Rinaldo](https://arinaldo.github.io/).
 Before that, I graduated from [Ho Chi Minh City University of Science](https://en.hcmus.edu.vn/) with a Bachelor's degree in Mathematics (Summa Cum Laude).
-I am currently working as a research intern at [Microsoft AI](https://www.microsoft.com/en-us/ai).
+In Summer 2024, I was a research intern at [Microsoft AI](https://www.microsoft.com/en-us/ai).

 Email: huynm@utexas.edu
 ## Research Interests